opnfv/functest/docs/testing/developer/devguide/index.rst

 security_scan before the creation of the security repository)

-How test constraints are defined?
+How are test constraints defined?
 =================================

-Test constraints are defined according to 2 paramaters:
+Test constraints are defined according to 2 parameters:

  * The scenario (DEPLOY_SCENARIO env variable)
  * The installer (INSTALLER_TYPE env variable)